kingluo/lua-resty-ffi/README.md

 }
 ```

-## APIs used by runtime
+## APIs used by the runtime

 ### `void* ngx_http_lua_ffi_task_poll(void *tq);`

 Poll the task from the task queue assigned to the runtime.

 When it returns `NULL`, it denotes the runtime was unloaded, the runtime must clean up
-everything and do not access the task queue anymore (because the task queue was deallocated)!
+everything and not access the task queue anymore (because the task queue was deallocated)!

 ### `char* ngx_http_lua_ffi_get_req(void *tsk, int *len);`